carpentries-lab/metagenomics-analysis/_episodes/05-binning.md

 that distinguishes between contigs that belong to different bins according to their coverage levels and the tetranucleotide frequencies they have.

+> ## Discussion 1: Relation between MAGs and depth
+> The sequencing center has returned you a file with 18,412 reads.
+Given that the bacterial genome size range
+>  between 4Mbp and 13Mbp (Mb=10^6 bp) and that the size of the reads in this run is 150bp.
+With these data,
+>  how many complete bacterial genomes can you reconstruct?
+>> ## Solution
+>>
+>> None, because 18,412 reads of 150bp give a total count of 2,761,800bp (~2Mbp).
+Even if no read maps to
+>> the same region, the amount of base pairs is inferior to the size of a bacterial genome.
+> {: .solution}
+{: .discussion}

 Let us bin the sample we just assembled.
 The command for running MaxBin is `run_MaxBin.pl`, and the arguments it needs are the FASTA file of the assembly, the FASTQ with the forward and reverse reads, the output directory, and the name.
 ~~~
 $ cd ~/dc_workshop/results/assembly_JC1A